PRIDE DAY IS ON THE HARBOURSIDE NOT CASTLE PARK

 We know there’s always questions so we compiled a few FAQs to save you time (and our inbox!)

-It’s British Summertime, so please do check the weather before heading out, bring plenty of water, sunscreen or layers!
+It’s British Summertime, so please do check the weather before heading out, bring plenty of water, sunscreen or layers and brolly!

-As you may have seen Bristol Pride has moved for 2016, the festival on the 9 July will take place in the Amphitheatre and At-Bristol’s Millennium Square.
+As you may have seen Bristol Pride has moved the past couple of years, the festival on the 8 July will take place in the Amphitheatre and At-Bristol’s Millennium Square.
 Entrance to the site will be from Millennium Square by At-Bristol.
 The Festival opens at 12pm and runs through to 9.30pm.

 What Time does the Parade Start?